 This is how you can fix the following Access Error 3151- ODBC–Connection To Failed just by following these simple steps.

 Recommended Option To Keep Access Database Safe And Error Free:

 MS Access is not only bounded with this particular ODBC Connection Failed error.
-There are many other errors frequently occurs which may damage your whole Access Database or results to get stuck in corruption issues.
-So, if you want to keep your access database files safe-side and free from any corruption glitches then also keep proper and updated backup of your Access database.
+There are many other errors that frequently occur which may damage your whole Access Database or result to get stuck in corruption issues.
+So, if you want to keep your access database files safe-side and free from any corruption glitches then also keep a proper and updated backup of your Access database.

 But if you are already dealing with the access database corruption issue or the error conquered after the access database file corruption then also you need to worry about it.
 Just try the professional Access Database Repair And Recovery tool to effectively repair Access database MDB/ACCDB files.